Many or all companies we feature compensate us. Compensation and editorial

 How to Use a Home Equity Loan for a Remodel

-This guide will help you navigate the process of using a home equity loan for your remodel, covering important considerations and alternative financing options.
+This guide will help you navigate the process of using a home equity loan for your repair, remodel or renovation project, covering important considerations and alternative financing options along the way.

 How does using a home equity loan to pay for a remodel work?